The hot sulfur wind was howling through the mountain trail.

 Even though this practice dates to 1400 AD, the legend of the night remains that the night marchers’ job does not end with their death but continues onto their next state of existence.
 There is no afterlife for these ghost warriors.

-The ancient Hawaiian warriors used to believe their Hawaiian kings or chief to be reincarnations of Hawaiian gods.
+The ancient Hawaiian warriors used to believe their Hawaiian kings or chiefs to be reincarnations of Hawaiian gods.
 Their undying loyalty toward the same continues to their next state of existence, where their souls remain even after their physical body’s death.

-The Hawaiian night marchers can be seen in and around such areas on the last four Hawaiian moon phases until the night sky goes completely dark.
+The Hawaiian night marchers can be seen in and around such areas on the last four moon phases until the night sky goes completely dark.
 They carry torches and wear distinctive ancient Hawaiian clothes, with the shrilling sound of a conch shell and war drums going around for their nighttime visits.
-One can only hope never to cross their path with the night marchers, for it is believed that their undying loyalty to serves a great purpose.

 3. Purpose of Existence